Virgin Atlantic Summary Table

 You can find the full list of partners and the redemptions rates here, and here are a few redemptions to consider:

-- U.S. to New Zealand round-trip business class on Air New Zealand for 125,000 miles
+- U.S. to New Zealand round-trip business class on Air New Zealand for 125,000 points

-- U.S. to Senegal round-trip business class on South African for 50,000 miles
+- U.S. to Senegal round-trip business class on South African for 50,000 points

 The Virgin Atlantic website is tricky in that it doesn’t show all destinations for its partner airlines and takes time getting used to all of its quirks.